 Since their algorithm rewards engagement instead of vanity metrics like views and clicks, YouTube incentivizes creators to produce videos that their audience actually enjoys watching, discouraging them from trying to game the system.

-Add your Insurance Agent Videos to your website
+How to add your videos to your website

 Embed the video in a blog post and accompany it with a written version.
 This will not only strengthen your website, but driving traffic from social media to your site can help you track the users and retarget them with ads.